Rahil Gangjee

-Rahil Gangjee (born 2 October 1978) is a professional golfer from India who currently plays on the Asian Tour, where he has two victories.
+Rahil Gangjee (born 2 October 1978) is an Indian professional golfer who has played on the Japan Golf Tour and the Asian Tour, where he has two victories.

 Early life and amateur career

-Gangjee was born in Calcutta, but now resides in Bengaluru.
+In 1978, Gangjee was born in Calcutta, but now resides in Bengaluru.
 He was educated at La Martiniere Calcutta.
 He had a decorated amateur career that included the 1997 Sri Lankan Amateur and the East India Amateur in 1997, 1998 and 2000.
 He would soon become India's number one amateur in 1999.

 He kept the title of being India's top ranked amateur by winning the Northern India Amateur in 2000.
 In the same year he won the Western India Amateur, by a margin of 19 strokes.

 Professional career

-Gangjee turned professional in 2001 by finishing as a runner up in the PGA of India Tour qualifying school.
+In 2001, Gangjee turned professional.
+He finished runner-up at the PGA of India Tour qualifying school.
 He won in his very first year as a professional in Lucknow.
 He played in his first full season on the Asian Tour in 2004.
 Just as he had won in his first year on the PGA of India Tour, he also won in his debut year on the Asia Tour.

 Gangjee was a surprise winner in his lone tournament victory at the Volkswagen Masters-China in 2004.
 It was only his 4th start of the season and 8th career start on Tour.
 He finished at 15-under-par and won in a playoff over Mo Joong-kyung.
 The event featured many notable names including Ian Woosnam, Nick Faldo, Phillip Price, Jeev Milkha Singh, Des Terblanche and Zhang Lianwei.